EasyCorp/EasyAdminBundle/Resources/doc/tutorials/customizing-admin-controller.md

 ### Tweak All Entities Before Persisting/Updating/Removing Them

-`AdminController` also defines three similar but generic methods to allow tweaking all the entities of the backend in a single method:
+`AdminController` also defines three similar but generic methods to allow you tweaking all the entities of the backend in a single method:

 ```php